wrightaprilm/python-ecology-lesson/_episodes/07-visualization-ggplot-python.md

 {: .language-python }

 From now on, the functions of `plotnine` are available using `p9.`.
-For the exercise, we will use the `surveys.csv` data set, with the `NA` values removed
+For the exercise, we will use the `surveys.csv` data set, with the `NA` values removed.
+Note that many of the plotting functions will still work with `NA` values present.
+Some of them have default behaviors to drop `NA` values.
+Plots covered under section `Faceting` will _not_ work without `NA` values removed.

 ~~~
 import pandas as pd